paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-099-ocean-thermal-energy-conversion.md

 ### Statutory Notes

 #### References in Text
 The Coastal Zone Management Act of 1972 ([16 U.S.C.
 1451](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1451&num=0&edition=prelim) et seq.), referred to in subsec. (b)(1), is title III of Pub.
 L. 89–454 as added by Pub.
 L. 92–583, Oct.
 27, 1972, 86 Stat.
-1280, and amended, which is classified generally to chapter 33 (§ 1451 et seq.) of Title 16, Conservation.
+1280, which is classified generally to chapter 33 (§ 1451 et seq.) of Title 16, Conservation.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1451 of Title 16](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1451&num=0&edition=prelim) and Tables.

 #### Amendments
 1984—Subsec. (a)(2).
 Pub.
 L. 98–623, § 602(e)(12), substituted “(A) that” for “that (A)”.